 Dogs bred to show standards, such as those recognized by The Kennel Club in the United Kingdom, are in conflict with German Shepherd breed clubs about the issue of soundness.
-The show-strains have been bred with an extremely sloping top-line back that causes poor gait.
-Working dogs such as those used as service dogs generally have the traditional straight back.
+The show strains have been bred with a highly sloping top-line back that causes poor gait.
+Working dogs, such as those used as service dogs, generally have the traditional straight back.
 I like the straight back.

 Bullet, The Wonder Dog, was a character on the television series “The Roy Rogers Show” (1951 – 1957).
-In real life, the German Shepherd that played Bullet was also a family pet owned by Roy Rogers and Dale Evans.
+The German Shepherd that played Bullet was also a family pet owned by Roy Rogers and Dale Evans.

 Connect With Other German Shepherd Lovers

-There are AKC Breed Clubs located in every state and more than 450 AKC Rescue Network groups across the country.
+AKC Breed Clubs are located in every state and more than 450 AKC Rescue Network groups nationwide.
 The German Shepherd Dog Club of America, formed in 1913, is the AKC Parent Club representing the breed.
 Those interested in adopting a rescue can browse the list of affiliated rescues on the American German Shepherd Rescue Association’s website.